Hom Hong Wei (1915-2011) at his WNYC engineering shop workbench in the early 1940s.

 Henry, Diana Mara, "City's Radio Chief for 30 Years Awards Top Civil Service Prize," Staten Island Advance, October 7, 1970.

 Thanks to Hom and Damon Wei for this photo and the badges below.
-The first one is Hom's station badge and second is his 1939 New York World's Fair badge.
+The first one is Hom's is his 1939 New York World's Fair badge.
+The scond, is his station badge.
 (WNYC Archives Collection).

 Below is Hom's ID Card from the 1939 New York World's Fair.
 He was also known as "Henry Tom" a psuedonym of convenience.